mchannon/hashsite/README.md

 ![](gridf3.png)

-And from there, we also go back to the 6x6 grid:
+These don't look square because of the projection, but they're all very similar in size.
+From here, we also go back to the 6x6 grid:

 Any two-character hashsite, regardless of where it is on Earth, should be approx. 600x600 km, with each additional character taking off a power of 6x6, so 100x100km, ~16x16km, and so on.
 Eight characters will describe approx. 13x13m, and nine will describe a 2 meter square.